FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-GenericHTTP.md

 ## Sample configuration — Push file to SecureTransport user using Form Authentication

-Configuration for a Generic HTTP transfer site to push file to a <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> user using form authentication:
+Configuration for a Generic HTTP transfer site to push file to a {{< SecureTransport/securetransportname  >}} user using form authentication:

 <table>
    <thead>